riaalda/gradleApp/gradle-hello-world-starter-main/README.md

 Please follow the instructions to get started with the Gradle Exercise.
 In this exercise we will build a Java CLI application that prints greets the user in different languages and outputs the text in different colors.
-We will display use Gradle to build the application, manage resources and manage dependencies.
+We will display use Gradle to build the application, manage main.resources and manage dependencies.

 ### 1. Download the repository